woupss/qfield-filter-plugin/README.md

 You can filter number or text and it is not case sensitive

-It will highlight filtered geometries and hide others.
+It will highlight filtered geometries and hide others or show all via a checkbox.

 If you longpress the plugin icon it will delete the filter.